-There is also online education available which offers logistics degree programs at the different education levels.
+Online education is available, which offers logistics degree programs at different levels.

 Logistics degree programs cover managerial decision-making distribution and logistics and supply chain management and management.
-Some of the programs are also offered as operational management degree programs or logistics and supply chain management degree program.
-Some schools also offer the degree program in transportation and logistics.
+Some programs are also offered as operational management or logistics and supply chain management degree programs.
+Some schools also offer a degree program in transportation and logistics.

-Entry Level Logistics and Supply Chain Management Job
+Pre-requisites for Logistics & Supply Chain Management Job

-You start the Career in logistics as the Customer Service manager which is a common entry level of Logistics and Supply chain logistics management stream.
+You start your career in logistics as the Customer Service Manager, a typical entry-level Logistics and Supply chain logistics management stream.
 Listening to and servicing customers is crucial to any business.
-Many companies also expect an entry level employee to manage product inventories, shifting of products and arranging transportation including managing of the supplies that are required for production.
-Many organizations also require entry level employees working as the distribution clerk, van driver, operational clerk which can become a stepping stone for advanced level positions.
+Many companies also expect an entry-level employee to manage product inventories, shifting of products, and arrange transportation, including managing the supplies required for production.
+Many organizations also need entry-level employees working as distribution clerks, van drivers, and operational clerks who can become stepping stones for advanced-level positions.

-Some of the entry level jobs are operational research analyst or process associate which is more focused towards analytical and critical thinking and may need certifications for the process.
+Some entry-level jobs are operational research analyst or process associate, which are more focused on analytical and critical thinking and may need certifications.

 Advanced level of Logistics and Supply Chain management

 As the person continues to gain experience in Logistics, there is a climb of the hierarchical level.
-The positions available are industry analyst, global logistics manager, operational director, transportation director, international logistics manager.
-A Logistical manager is in charge of the efficiently movement of the goods and services from the suppliers to the consumer.
-A Logistician looks after proper flow and management of the products that starts from collections, arrangements, transportation, maintaining the record to the final delivery.
-While a Supply Chain Manager checks the proper functioning of all the systems and then streamline all the activities.
+The positions available are industry analyst, global logistics manager, operational director, transportation director, and international logistics manager.
+A Logistical manager is in charge of efficiently moving goods and services from suppliers to consumers.
+A Logistician looks after the products’ proper flow and management, from collections, arrangements, transportation, and maintaining the record to the final delivery.
+At the same time, a Supply Chain Manager checks the proper functioning of all the systems and then streamlines all the activities.
 The experienced candidates can also reach the position of President and Vice President who looks into the various aspects of Logistics and Supply chain management.

-Many multinational companies also seek Logistics managers for their cross country operations, as they work with logistics companies and foreign distributors for conducting their business.
-You also have the opportunity to work as a consultation and in a capacity of the same can work with many different companies, at the national as well as international level.
-Consultants offer strategies and tips on how the way the processes can be streamlined.
+Many multinational companies also seek Logistics managers for their cross-country operations, as they work with logistics companies and foreign distributors to conduct their business.
+You also have the opportunity to work as a consultant and in a capacity of the same can work with many different companies, at the national as well as international level.
+Consultants offer strategies and tips on how the processes can be streamlined.

 These are some of the best Supply Chain Masters courses available:

-It is based at Purdue University which is located in Lafayette Indiana, having full-time year-long program providing contextual and problem-solving skills.
+It is based at Purdue University, located in Lafayette, Indiana, having a full-time year-long program providing contextual and problem-solving skills.

-It is a complete Global Supply Chain Management and Change program for meeting supply chain requirements providing innovative approaches for the success of the businesses.
-The institute is in Venlo giving students the opportunity to place their knowledge in practice.
+It is a complete Global Supply Chain Management and Change program for meeting supply chain requirements and providing innovative approaches for the success of businesses.
+The institute is in Venlo, allowing students to place their knowledge into practice.

-It is an advanced Master degree program for providing professional training in basics in Supply Chain management.
-A certification is provided by the American Production and Inventory Control Society which is taught to them in French.
-The program aims to make its graduates become professional.
+It is an advanced Master’s degree program that provides professional training in the basics of Supply Chain management.
+The American Production and Inventory Control Society includes certification taught to them in French.
+The program aims to make its graduates become professionals.

-The business School provides MSc Global Supply Chain Management program to meet the multicultural manager’s needs.
-Companies approach the institute to gain Supply Chain Excellence and help them learn and gasp new age business management with supply chains that extend across the borders and oceans.
+The Business School provides the MSc Global Supply Chain Management program to meet the multicultural manager’s needs.
+Companies approach the institute to gain Supply Chain Excellence and help them learn and grasp new-age business management with supply chains that extend across borders and oceans.